 - 1 tsp pure vanilla extract

-- 2 Tbsp half & half or heavy cream
+- 2 Tbsp half and half or heavy cream

-- To prepare: In a large mixing bowl, Whisk together the eggs, half & half, sugar, 1 Tbsp cinnamon, vanilla and nutmeg.
+- To prepare: In a large mixing bowl, Whisk together the eggs, half and half, sugar, 1 tablespoon cinnamon, vanilla and nutmeg.

-- Add the cubed bread gently stirring to evenly coat.
-Allow to sit for 10 minutes or until the liquid is absorbed.
+- Add cubed bread gently stirring to evenly coat.
+Allow to sit for 10-15 minutes or until the liquid is absorbed.

-- Preheat the oven to 350°F. Spray 12 cups of a standard muffin tin with cooking spray.
+- To assemble: Preheat the oven to 350°F. Spray 12 cups of a standard muffin tin with cooking spray.

-- Divide the soaked bread evenly between the muffin cups using a 4 oz ice cream scoop or a large spoon.
+- Divide the soaked bread evenly between the muffin cups using an ice cream scoop or a large spoon.

-- Mix together the remaining 2 Tbsp sugar and 1 tsp cinnamon.
+- Mix together the remaining 2 tablespoons sugar and 1 teaspoon cinnamon.
 Sprinkle on the top of each muffin.

-- Bake for 30-35 minutes or until golden and crisp on top.
-Rest on the counter while you prepare the glaze.
+- To bake: Bake for 30-35 minutes or until golden and crisp on top.
+Rest in the pan for 5 minutes.
+Run a knife around the edge of the muffins and gently remove to a cooling rack to cool completely while you prepare the glaze.

-- In a medium size mixing bowl, use a hand mixer to whip together all of the ingredients for the glaze.until smooth.
+- To make the glaze: In a medium size mixing bowl, use a hand mixer to whip together all of the ingredients for the glaze until smooth.
+Drizzle muffins with glaze.